O. J. Simpson: Las Vegas robbery

 On the night of September 13, 2007, a group of men led by Simpson entered a room at the Palace Station hotel-casino and took sports memorabilia at gunpoint, which resulted in Simpson being questioned by police.
 Simpson admitted to taking the items, which he said had been stolen from him, but denied breaking into the hotel room; he also denied that he or anyone else carried a gun.
-He was released after questioning.
+He was initially released after questioning.

-Two days later, Simpson was arrested and initially held without bail.
-Along with three other men, Simpson was charged with multiple felony counts, including criminal conspiracy, kidnapping, assault, robbery, and using a deadly weapon.
+Two days later, Simpson was arrested, and he was initially held without bail.
+Along with three other men, Simpson was charged with multiple felony counts, including criminal conspiracy, kidnapping, assault, robbery, and aggravated assault.
 Bail was set at $125,000, with stipulations that Simpson have no contact with the co-defendants and that he surrender his passport.
 Simpson did not enter a plea.
 By the end of October 2007, all three of Simpson's co-defendants had plea-bargained with the prosecution in the Clark County, Nevada, court case.
 Walter Alexander and Charles H. Cashmore accepted plea agreements in exchange for reduced charges and their testimony against Simpson and three other co-defendants, including testimony that guns were used in the robbery.
 Co-defendant Michael McClinton told a Las Vegas judge that he too would plead guilty to reduced charges and testify against Simpson that guns were used in the robbery.
 After the hearings, the judge ordered that Simpson be tried for the robbery.

 On November 8, 2007, Simpson had a preliminary hearing to decide whether he would be tried for the charges.
 He was held over for trial on all 12 counts.
-Simpson pleaded not guilty on November 29, with an initial setting for trial on April 7, 2008, although it was soon set for September 8 to give the defense more time for their case.

-In January 2008, Simpson was taken into custody in Florida and was extradited to Las Vegas, where he was incarcerated at the Clark County jail for violating the terms of his bail by attempting to contact Clarence "C. J." Stewart, a co-defendant in the trial.
+Simpson pleaded not guilty on November 29, with an initial setting for trial in April 2008, although it was soon set for September to give the defense more time for their case.
+In January 2008, Simpson was taken into custody in Florida and was extradited to Las Vegas, where he was incarcerated at the Clark County jail for violating the terms of his bail by attempting to contact co-defendant Clarence "C. J." Stewart.
 District Attorney David Roger of Clark County provided District Court Judge Jackie Glass with evidence that Simpson had violated his bail terms.
-A hearing took place on January 16, 2008.
+A hearing took place on January 16.
 Glass raised Simpson's bail to US$250,000 and ordered that he remain in county jail until 15 percent was paid in cash.
 Simpson posted bond that evening and returned to Miami the next day.